Click here to return to Dr. Curtis's home page.

 1. All students are assumed to have read this syllabus

-2. All students are required to use Blackboard, including regularly checking the e-mail for the address listed in blackboard.
-Lecture notes will be regularly deposited in the digital drop box in the form of PowerPoint files.
-Announcements and notice of the posting of take home assignments will be sent to the e-mail address you list on Blackboard.
+2. All students are required to use Sakai, and to regularly check their e-mail for the address listed in Sakai.
+Lecture notes will be regularly deposited in Sakai in the form of PowerPoint files.
+Announcements and notice of the posting of take home assignments will be sent to the e-mail address you list on Sakai.

 3. All students are expected to come to class prepared to discuss the reading material assigned for that day.
 There is no bad time to ask a question, and there are no stupid questions.
 If you have any questions about the reading material, or something you read about or heard about in the news, I would appreciate it if you would ask at the beginning of class.
 Very frequently, this is a good way to begin to cover the material at hand.